APinchofPepper/jackmustonen.com/about.md

 <section class="about-content">
     <div class="container">
         <div class="about-intro animate-fade-up">
-            <p class="lead">As a Computer Science student at Oregon State University with a focus on Machine Learning and Artificial Intelligence, I combine a strong technical foundation with a creative approach to problem-solving.
+            <p class="lead">As a Computer Science student at Oregon State University with a focus on machine learning and artificial intelligence, I combine a strong technical foundation with a creative approach to problem-solving.
 My goal is to design innovative systems that make a tangible impact.</p>

-            <p>With experience spanning full-stack development, distributed systems, data science, and cybersecurity, I’ve worked on projects that solve real-world challenges.
-From developing intelligent systems like a Distributed File System to exploring blockchain solutions for supply chain transparency, my portfolio reflects both breadth and depth in technology.</p>
+            <p>With experience spanning full-stack development, distributed systems, data science, and cybersecurity, I’ve worked on projects that solve real-world probems.
+From developing intelligent systems including my Distributed File System to exploring blockchain solutions for supply chain transparency, my portfolio reflects both breadth and depth in technology.</p>
         </div>

         <hr style="margin: 30px 0; border: none; border-top: 1px solid #ccc;">